Generic Name: alprazolam

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- depressed mood, thoughts of suicide or hurting yourself, unusual risk-taking behavior, decreased inhibitions, no fear of danger;
+- depressed mood, thoughts of suicide or hurting yourself;

-- confusion, hyperactivity, agitation, hostility, hallucinations;
+- confusion, agitation, hostility, hallucinations;

 - uncontrolled muscle movements, tremor, seizure (convulsions); or

-Less serious side effects may include:
+Common side effects may include:

-- drowsiness, dizziness, feeling tired or irritable;
+- drowsiness, feeling tired;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-It is dangerous to try and purchase alprazolam on the Internet or from vendors outside of the United States.
+It is dangerous to purchase alprazolam on the Internet or from vendors outside the United States.
 Medications distributed from Internet sales may contain dangerous ingredients, or may not be distributed by a licensed pharmacy.
-Samples of alprazolam purchased on the Internet have been found to contain haloperidol (Haldol), a potent antipsychotic drug with dangerous side effects.
-For more information, contact the U.S. Food and Drug Administration (FDA) or visit www.fda.gov/buyonlineguide.
+The sale and distribution of alprazolam outside the U.S. does not comply with the regulations of the Food and Drug Administration (FDA) for the safe use of this medication.